colbymorrison/compiler/README.md

 Added a `Compiler` class to drive the whole program.
 As of now it prints the generated intermediate code (or error message) to the screen.
 In the future I assume we'll want to write the intermediate code to a file.

+## Submission 5 (Semantic Acion 3) Notes
+### General Notes

+### Semantic Action 3 Notes
+I added a few helper methods to reduce duplicate code within the actions.
+As more different types can now be added to the stack, it made sense to have only one `Object` stack, and cast as needed when popping.
+The `merge` and `makelist` functions already exist within the exist in Java (`List.addAll` and `Collections.singletonList`) so I saw no  point in writing them.